crf8472/libarcstk/BUILD.md

 Note that ctest will write report files in the ``build`` folder, their name pattern is ``report.<testcase>.xml`` where ``<testcase>`` corresponds to a ``.cpp``-file in ``test/src``.

+### Examples

+For each of the four basic tasks - verifiying ARCSs, calculating ARCSs, calculating ARIds, parsing DBAR files - there is a code example within the directory ``examples``.

+Note that the examples ``albumid`` and ``albumcalc`` rely on processing audio and metadata input and therefore introduce dependencies to libcue and libsndfile.
+Those are dependencies of these particular examples, not of the libarcstk library itself - libarcstk has no external dependencies.

+**Important:** the examples *always* linked against the libarcstk binary in directory ``build``.
+It is therefore NOT supported to just use them independent from the libarcstk build process.

+#### Building during build phase

+You may build those examples by configuring ``-DWITH_EXAMPLES=ON`` before building.
+After building, you will find the binaries in ``build/examples/<NAME>``.

+#### Building manually

+Alternatively each example can be built separately by cd'ing into its directory and just issuing ``make``.
+Note that the libarcstk binary has to be available in the build directory, so build libarcstk before building the examples manually.

+For example, to build the albumcalc example:

+	$ cd examples/albumcalc
+	$ make clean && make
+	$ ./albumcalc

+#### Cleaning the examples

+If the examples were built by the regular build phase, it is sufficient to just remove the corresponding subdirectory:

+	$ cd build
+	$ rm -r examples/

+If the examples were built manually, the current example folder can be cleaned
+by:

+	$ make clean

 ### Cleaning the project